-Dana Rowangould is a Research Assistant Professor in the Department of Civil and Environmental Engineering at the University of Vermont.
+Dana Rowangould is an Assistant Professor in the Department of Civil and Environmental Engineering at the University of Vermont.
 Drawing from the fields of engineering, economics, and the social sciences, Dr. Rowangould’s research includes transportation and land use policy and planning, transportation justice, energy use, active travel, air quality, safety, and health.

 Dr. Rowangould’s recent research focuses largely on transportation accessibility (the degree to which people are able to get where they need and want to go), which is a fundamental benefit of transportation systems and is understood to be a determinant of well-being.
 Her work is motivated by a desire to improve transportation systems so they better serve people, particularly those whose ability to travel is constrained by their individual needs and transportation options.